 This notebook defines a

 plotize function that takes the data and layout of a visualization and renders it inline using the Plotly transform.

-Within this transform, you can zoom in and out of a visualization, full screen it, save the image, and more.
+Zoom in and out of a visualization, enter full screen, save the image, and more within the transform.

-Let's try the Data Explorer out by using one of the example notebooks.
-Navigate to File > Open Example Notebook > python > Try the Data Explorer.
 The last cell of the notebook shows a data frame rendered within the Data Explorer.
-To the right, you'll see several visualization formats for the data.
-From top to bottom, you can view the data in tabular format, a bar plot, a scatter plot, an area plot, a network diagram, a hierarchy diagram, and a line plot.
+Several visualization formats for the data are on the right.
+From top to bottom, view the data in tabular format, a bar plot, a scatter plot, an area plot, a network diagram, a hierarchy diagram, and a line plot.